-He earned a B.S. degree in athletic training & exercise science from Lipscomb, an M.S. degree in exercise science & sport studies with a concentration in sport & exercise psychology from Springfield College (Massachusetts), and a Ph.D. in kinesiology with an emphasis in sport & exercise psychology from the University of Minnesota.
-Ruiz will finish an MBA degree with an emphasis in leadership from Lipscomb in 2018.
+He earned a B.S. degree in athletic training & exercise science from Lipscomb University, an M.S. degree in exercise science & sport studies with a concentration in sport & exercise psychology from Springfield College (Massachusetts), a Ph.D. in kinesiology with an emphasis in sport & exercise psychology from the University of Minnesota, and an M.B.A. with an emphasis in leadership from Lipscomb.

-Ruiz has conducted applied sport psychology consultation since 2001 with coaches, athletes, parents/family of athletes, sport medicine professionals, sport teams, exercise participants & leaders, and business & academic professionals on topics such as anxiety & arousal management, communication, concentration, confidence, conflict management, decision-making skills, goal setting, imagery, leadership, peak performance & flow, performance enhancement, feedback, positive reinforcement, staleness & burnout, psychology of injury/rehabilitation, motivation, relaxation, stress management, team building & cohesion, and teamwork.
+Dr. Ruiz has conducted applied sport and performance psychology consultation since 2001 with coaches, athletes, parents/family of athletes, sport medicine professionals, sport teams, exercise participants & leaders, and business & academic professionals on topics such as anxiety & arousal management, communication, concentration, confidence, conflict management, decision-making skills, goal setting, imagery, leadership, peak performance & flow, performance enhancement, feedback, positive reinforcement, staleness & burnout, psychology of injury/rehabilitation, motivation, relaxation, stress management, team building & cohesion, and teamwork.

-Ruiz is a member of the APA, Division 47–Sport and Exercise Psychology, Association for Applied Sport Psychology, and the Christian Society of Kinesiology, Leisure & Sport Studies, where he has been a board member since 2011 and served as president from 2015-2017.
+Ruiz is an active member of the APA, Society for Sport, Exercise, & Performance Psychology (APA Division 47), Association for Applied Sport Psychology, and the Christian Society of Kinesiology, Leisure & Sport Studies, where he served as a board member (2011-2015), president (2015-2017), treasurer (2019-current), and conference host (2017, 2020).